joan325/TheReckoner/src/content/blog/advice-bad-at-math.md

 ---
-title: b'Advice: Bad at math'
+title: "Advice: Bad at math"
-pubDate: b'2019-11-01T03:14:22.270Z'
+pubDate: "2019-11-01T03:14:22.270Z"
 description: "Article about stuff."
-author: b'Mahyar Yousefzadeh'
+author: "Mahyar Yousefzadeh"
 heroImage: "/blog-placeholder-3.jpg"
-tags: ["News"]
+tags: ["Uncategorized"]
 ---

 *People think I'm very good at math but in reality I just search up Wikipedia articles and just recite them.
 I've just come across a topic that Wikipedia does not have, what do I do now? – Frederick Ngo*